ual/ual_model_workspace/README.md

 `source activate ual-model` (Mac or Linux)
 or, `activate ual-model` (Windows)

-3. Add ModelManager to the environment (it doesn't have a release yet, sorry) - only needs to be done once:
+3. Add UrbanSim_Templates to the environment (it doesn't have a release yet, sorry) - only needs to be done once:

-`cd path-to-modelmanager`
+`cd path-to-urbansim_templates`
 `python setup.py develop`

 4. Launch Jupyter or run scripts